-Second, we advance understanding of the economic costs of mitigation strategies to contain the second wave of COVID-19.
-This use-case is economically important and policy-relevant to the time of writing, as policymakers around the world are grappling with how to both contain second or third waves of virus outbreaks and also to keep economic recoveries going.
-Local lockdowns are also a source of tensions between national and local governments and thus our research may help to inform such disputes.
-The UK local lockdowns we study apply to cities or small regions.
-They restrict how many individuals people can mix with, in what settings (e.g. restaurants) and under what requirements (e.g. outside, wearing masks).
-A key policy design was trying to enable people to keep consuming in COVID-19 secure settings while limiting their interactions in less secure settings (e.g. households visiting each others' homes).
-We show that UK local lockdowns to contain virus outbreaks -- covering one in four people by September 2020 -- typically turn the tide on rising COVID-19 cases.\footnote{\url{https://www.bbc.com/news/uk-england-52934822}} They do so without the large declines in consumer credit card spending that we observed accompanying the first virus wave and national lockdown in early 2020.
-We reach this conclusion using a difference-in-difference design that compares the evolution of daily consumption in an area subject to a local lockdown compared to a similar, nearby locality not subject to such restrictions.
+We do not find evidence such local lockdowns resulted in large spending declines: observing little, if any, declines.
+We use a difference-in-difference design that compares the evolution of daily consumption in an area subject to a local lockdown compared to a similar, nearby locality not subject to such restrictions.
+By using daily data we can precisely estimate our results relative to the timing of local lockdowns being announced.
 Our difference-in-difference approach is designed to be interpreted as descriptive not causal.\footnote{We typically observe common pre-trends between control and treatment groups, however, we do observe noticeable increases in the number of positive COVID-19 cases for the treatment groups just before and after local lockdowns.